bobanetwork/boba_legacy/faq.md

 [Here's more info on fees](https://docs.boba.network/for-developers/fee-scheme#for-frontend-and-wallet-developers).

 ## DAPPs require an XYZ gas amount to deploy.
-However, Boba's block gas limit of only 11,000,000 makes it impossible to deploy a DEX smart contract.
-What can I do to deploy the DEX on Boba?
+However, Boba's block gas limit of only 11,000,000 makes it impossible to deploy a smart contract.
+What can I do to deploy this smart contract on Boba?

-Try to increase SOLC optimizations.
+Try to increase or decrease SOLC optimizations.
 For more information, check out the [Solidity documentation](https://docs.soliditylang.org/en/latest/using-the-compiler.html).
 In addition, you can break down contracts into smaller chunks.

 ## I am trying to deploy a smart contract to Boba Rinkeby with Remix but get this error: